Information for Authors of Course Notes

 Course Notes should be thoroughly class tested and provide a successful course in their present formulation.
 Course Notes that have not been thoroughly vetted through multiple cycles of classroom testing rarely pass the refereeing process.

 Course Notes should be mathematically correct and well written, consisting primarily of a sequence of problems to solve or theorems to prove.
-Course Notes should provide material for a full course or sequence of courses, spanning at most eighty, and typically ten to forty pages per course.
+Course Notes should provide material for a full course or sequence of courses.
+The student version, excluding supplementary materials and appendices, should span at most seventy pages per semester of material for the course.

 Authors submitting materials retain copyright and cede to JIBLM the right to display published materials in perpetuity.
-Materials may be reproduced and distributed provided that no charge is levied to the users beyond the cost of reproduction.
+Anyone reproducing or displaying JIBLM publications should clearly display the journal name, title, issue and number.
+Reproduced materials may be distributed provided that no charge is levied to the users beyond the cost of reproduction.

 Course Notes should maximize the opportunity for a successful implementation by providing potential instructors with a clear understanding of your implementation of the course.
 The introduction should therefore include